Order Welcome Kit

 Short answers for clarity.
 You can explore more later, at your own pace.

 Certification is optional.
-Some families want independent grading via IGI or GIA; others prefer to keep documentation simple.
+Some families choose independent grading through institutes such as IGI or GIA.

 When You’re Ready

-If you’d like a safe way to begin, the Welcome Kit is a calm first step — without committing to a diamond decision today.
+If you’d like a gentle way to begin, the Welcome Kit is a calm first step — without deciding on a diamond today.

 You can continue whenever you feel ready.